Identify different types of risk management common in child care. #2070

 3. Identify responses to typical daily child care scenarios with solutions that are aligned with Child Care Regulations

-14. Identify strategies in promoting sound health and safety principles for in child care.
+20. Identify the implications of the childcare professional in promoting sound health and safety principles in the child care environment

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)